Heppner, Oregon: Local

 Heppner is a municipal corporation with the official name City of Heppner per the 1996 Heppner Charter.
 The powers of the city are vested in the city council which consists of a mayor and six council members each nominated and elected from the city at large or, in case of one or more vacancies in the council, the council members whose offices are not vacant.
 The mayor serves two-year terms and the council members serve four-year terms.
 Heppner also maintains a city manager who is appointed by, and may be removed by, a majority of the entire city council.
 The appointment of city manager is made without regard to political considerations and solely on the basis of administrative qualifications.
 The mayor votes as a council member with no appointive powers.

-As of April 2021, Jim Kindle serves as mayor.
-Council members include David Gunderson, JoAnna Lamb, John Bowles, Corey Sweeney, Dale Bates, and Adam Doherty.
-Kraig Cutsforth serves as the City Manager.
+As of 2023, Corey Sweeney serves as mayor.
+Council members include Ralph Klock, Ian Murray, Cody High, Dale Bates, Sharon Inskeep, and Adam Doherty.
+John Doherty serves as the City Manager.